RHuebsch13/Fur_kidz/README.md

   - All links worked correctly, and the site was responsive.
 - **Fix**: No issues encountered.

+##### WEBHOOK
+- expectated: The form is on the database if payment flows breaks.
+- testing: In the JavaScript file - comment out the form submission and make another purchase.This simulates either a user who closed the page before the form was submitted
+- result: behaves as expected

 ## User Stories Integration

 1. **Viewing and Navigation**